Witte Software® https://www.modbustools.com

 Cell colors

-Scaling helps you scale raw values to human readable values.
-Scaling works only for signed and unsigned 16/32 bit integers.
+Scaling allows you to map raw values to more human readable ones.
+Works only for signed or unsigned 16- or 32-bit integers.

 Scaling